department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/view-payment-history/research-design/uat/view-payments-uat-research-plan.md

 ### Participants & recruiting
 Participants will be recruited via Perigean.
 The study will require Veterans who receive C&P and/or EDU payments.
 Participants must be authenticated to LOA3 (identity verified), and need ID.me credentials to log in.

-Recruit for a **minimum of 3** fulfilled sessions using the following criteria:
+Recruit for a **minimum of 4** fulfilled sessions using the following criteria:

+#### Participant platforms
+We'd like to split the participants into two groups: mobile and laptop/desktop so that we can get feedback regarding both platforms.

+- Please target two participants each for mobile and desktop plaforms for a total of four paricipants

 #### Must have for participants